norlab-ulaval/libpointmatcher/README.md

 	cd build
 	cmake ..

-Then, in the directory in which you are building libpointmatcher, launch `cmake-gui .` and specify the location of `libnabo` headers and static library.
+Then, in the directory in which you are building libpointmatcher, launch `cmake-gui .` and specify the location of [libnabo]'s headers and static library.

 Test